Fontenay-Trésigny

 Fontenay-Trésigny (/fr/) is a commune in the Seine-et-Marne department in the Île-de-France region in north-central France.

 Location

 Fontenay-Trésigny is located 43 km southeast of Paris, 24 km northeast of Melun, 28 km south of Meaux and 36 km northwest of Provins.

 Fontenay-Trésigny lies in the heart of the Brie, in a strategic position in the center of the department of Seine-et-Marne.

 Demographics

-Fontenay-Trésigny had 5,574 inhabitants in 2017.

 Inhabitants of Fontenay-Trésigny are called Trésifontains in French.